 As a Magento Systems Integrator AND owner of other Magento-based businesses I’m happy to report we have hopefully made this whole daunting process much easier.

-2 things we strongly recommend to any small business on Magento
+We strongly recommend the following to any small business on Magento

 We are actively taking feedback on our extension to ensure we are best serving the needs of Magento site owners.
 Please contact us at email@example.com if you have any concerns or questions.